For Searchers & Co-Investors

 All co-investors receive quarterly financial reporting, annual board updates, tag-along rights, and pro-rata rights on follow-on rounds.
 Lead investors take formal board seats.
 The exact governance structure is documented in the shareholders agreement signed at closing.

 Typical holding periods are 5–10 years.
 Search fund investments are illiquid private equity — there is no public market.
-We structure co-investors' shareholder agreements to include drag-along and tag-along provisions that protect co-investors in exit scenarios.
+As a permanent capital investor, Santa Marta does not impose a fund exit mandate.
+We hold as long as the business continues to compound value, and shareholder agreements include drag-along and tag-along provisions that protect all investors in exit scenarios.